Idaho Gov. Little turns back Trump-backed challenger

 People are also reading…

+McGeachin was at a private gathering in Boise where reporters weren’t allowed.
+She issued a statement posted on Facebook on Wednesday.

+“Last night, Idahoans showed Brad that he does not have a mandate,” she said.
+“Brad Little barely managed a majority even with tens of thousands of democrats and liberals infiltrating the Republican Primary to support him.
+Conservatives must get smarter and understand that we beat ourselves when we don’t unite behind each other, we must never do that again.
+The establishment counts on that, and we fell for it.”

-Little didn't gloat in his speech, with much of it sounding like a standard stump speech recounting the state's red-hot economy and large income tax cuts the last two years as well as taking shots at Democrats.
+Little didn’t gloat in his speech Tuesday, with much of it sounding like a standard stump speech recounting the state’s red-hot economy and large income tax cuts the last two years as well as taking shots at Democrats.

 “The leftist states are dysfunctional places with broken policies that limit opportunity,” Little said.
 “We would like to build a wall around Idaho and make California pay for it.”